TanjaKec/repro_research/content/day1/DataTypes/_index.en.markdown

 ### Data Frames

 Statistical data usually consists of several vectors of equal length and of various types that resemble a table.
-Those vectors are interconnected across so that data in the same position comes from the same experimental unit, ie. observation.
-R uses data frame fsor storing this kind of data table and it is regarded as primary data structure.
+These vectors are interconnected across so that data in the same position comes from the same experimental unit, ie. observation.
+R uses data frame for storing this kind of data table and it is regarded as a primary data structure.

 Let us consider a study of share prices of companies from three different business sectors.
 As part of the study a random sample (n=15) of companies was selected and the following data was collected: